Daniele Adani

-Daniele Adani ([daˈnjɛːle aˈdaːni]; born 10 July 1974) is an Italian former professional footballer who played as a central defender.
+Daniele Adani ([daˈnjɛːle aˈdaːni]; born 10 July 1974) is an Italian football pundit and former professional footballer who played as a central defender.

 Club career

 Adani started his career in Serie B with Modena, making his first team debuts at the age of 18.
 In 1994, he transferred to top level's Lazio but, after two gameless months, moved to Brescia in November; subsequently, he followed the club's promotion and relegation between the first and second divisions, appearing in nearly 200 official matches.

 In 1999, Adani transferred to Fiorentina for 7 billion lire (€3.615 million), winning the Italian Cup in his second season.
-In 2002, the club faced bankruptcy, and the player signed for Internazionale on a free transfer.
+In 2002, the club faced bankruptcy, and the player signed for Inter Milan on a free transfer.
 Though he was not regarded as member of the starting lineup, he would be in the starting lineup more times than expected, managing to score two goals during his two-season stint (in away wins against Empoli and Ancona); he also broke his nose while playing for the Nerazzurri and decided to play with a titanium mask, as Paolo Maldini had done previously.
 Adani also wore a similar non-metallic mask after he recovered, but dropped it shortly after.

 In 2004, Adani returned to Brescia, but left the club in March of the following year, along with Roberto Guana.
 He joined Ascoli shortly after, appearing in only three games as the Marche side managed to retain its top flight status.

-Before retiring from professional football at the age of 34, Adani played two years with Empoli, both in the first division, being regularly used in his first year as the club qualified to the UEFA Cup, but only in six games in his second, as the Tuscany outfit dropped down a level.

-In 2009, Adani returned to football with amateurs Sammartinese, in Seconda Categoria (9th level).
+Before retiring from professional football at the age of 34, Adani played two years with Empoli, both in the first division, being regularly used in his first year, as the club qualified to the UEFA Cup, but only in six games in his second, as the club were relegated.
+In 2009, Adani returned to football with amateurs Sammartinese, in Seconda Categoria (ninth level).

 International career

-Adani received five caps for Italy in four years.
-His debut came on 15 November 2000, in a 1–0 friendly win with England.

-On 27 March 2002, against the same opponent, in another exhibition match, Adani made his second appearance, in a 2–1 win at Elland Road, again as a second-half substitute.
+Adani received five appearances for Italy in four years.
+On 15 November 2000, he debuted in a 1–0 friendly victory against England, coming on as a substitute to Alessandro Nesta.
+On 27 March 2002, in another exhibition match against the same opponent, Adani made his second appearance in a 2–1 victory at Elland Road, again as a second-half substitute.